kimmobrunfeldt/promise-retryify/README.md

 npm install promise-retryify --save
 ```

-Node is supported.
+Only Node 6 works.
+See [this issue](https://github.com/kimmobrunfeldt/promise-retryify/issues/1).
 Browsers are not supported at the moment.
 It would require:

 * Promise polyfill / use Bluebird Promises
 * Transpile the src/index.js to ES5